In the past 15 years, Northwest Health Foundation has made progress in the pursuit of our mission.

 We have refined our community-based partnership model, fostered policy advocacy and leadership development, and demonstrated measurable improvement in health outcomes and health equity, both locally and statewide.

-We have invested more than $70 million, and formed partnerships that have produced positive change in nursing, public health, health care transformation, and the root causes of health and wellness.
+We have invested more than $70 million, and formed partnerships that have produced positive change in nursing, public health, healthcare transformation and the root causes of health and wellness.

 This is a history worth celebrating.
 We have summarized our past work here.
-Specific projects and grants can be viewed in our grants archive.

 Everyone deserves access to basic, quality healthcare.
 With around 600,000 uninsured people in Oregon, and thousands of families facing bankruptcy and even death from lack of access to health insurance, Northwest Health Foundation joined many in advocating for reform.
 Through our Health Reform and Advocacy program, Northwest Health Foundation supported efforts and organizations working to increase access to healthcare.
 We focused on increasing grassroots engagement at the statehouse to expand coverage and redesigning the healthcare system to deliver better, more cost-effective care.
 The result?
 Oregon is pioneering healthcare reform.